-The forests of this species reaches one of their southernmost European limit in Sierra Nevada, a high-mountain range located in southern Spain (37°N, 3°W) with elevations between 860 m and 3482 m a.s.l..
+The forests of this species reache their southernmost European limit in mountains from Southern Andalusia like Sierra Nevada (37°N, 3°W), a high-mountain range with elevations between 860 m and 3482 m a.s.l..
 The climate is Mediterranean, characterized by cold winters and hot summers, with pronounced summer drought (July-August).
 There are eight Pyrenean oak patches (2400 Has) identified in this mountain range (Figure 1), ranging between 1100 and 2000 m a.s.l. and often associated to major river valleys.
-Sierra Nevada mountain is considered a glacial refugia for deciduous Quercus species (Brewer and others 2002; Olalde and others 2002).
-In this mountain region, Q. pyrenaica woodlands represent a rear edge of their habitat distribution, which is important for determining habitat responses to expected climate change (Hampe and Petit 2005).
+Sierra Nevada is considered a glacial refugia for deciduous Quercus species (Olalde and others 2002).
+Today, Q. pyrenaica woodlands in this mountain region represent a rear edge of their habitat distribution, which is important for determining habitat responses to expected climate change (Hampe and Petit 2005).
 They are the richest vascular-plant forest formation of Sierra Nevada, sheltering several endemic and endangered plant species (Lorite and others 2008).
-These relictic forests undergone intensive anthropic use in history (Camacho-Olmedo and others 2002; Valbuena-Carabaña and Gil 2017).
-Furthermore, conservation status of this species for southern Spain is considered “Vulnerable” (Vivero and others 2000) and they are expected to suffer the impact of climate change, reducting its suitable habitats in the rear-edge (Gea-Izquierdo and others 2013).
+These relict forests undergone intensive anthropic use in history (Camacho-Olmedo and others 2002; Valbuena-Carabaña and Gil 2017).
+Furthermore, conservation status of this species for southern Spain is considered “Vulnerable” and it is expected to suffer the impact of climate change, reducing its suitable habitats in the rear-edge (Gea-Izquierdo and others 2013).

 Drought episodes

-During the second half of the twentieth century the Iberian Peninsula suffered several extreme drought episodes (e.g. 1994-1995, 1999, 2005, 2012) (Vicente-Serrano and others 2014b).
-The 2005 and 2012 drought events have been documented among the worst droughts in the last decades for the southern Iberian Peninsula (Garcı'a-Herrera and others 2007; Páscoa and others 2017) and they were characterized as extreme drought in our climatic data (Figures S1-S2; Table S3).
+The Iberian Peninsula suffered several extreme drought episodes in the last decades of the twentieth century (e.g. 1994-1995, 1999, 2005, 2012) (Vicente-Serrano and others 2014b).
+The 2005 and 2012 drought events have been documented among the worst droughts in the last decades for the southern Iberian Peninsula (García-Herrera and others 2007; Páscoa and others 2017) and they were characterized as extreme drought in our climatic data (Figures S1-S2; Table S3).
 We focused on these two drought events because they were included in the period where there is availability of high-spatial resolution remote sensing information (MODIS started on 2000; see below).
 Nevertheless, for radial growth-time series, a greater number of older drought events were also analyzed to contextualize results obtained in 2005 and 2012 drought events and analyze forest resilience to drought in a longer term (see Table S3).
 The identification of a drought event were done using the Standardized Precipitation-Evapotranspiration Index (SPEI) (Vicente-Serrano and others 2010) following similar procedure as proposed by Spinoni and others (2015).
 We used SPEI-12 months scale for all 0.5º grid cells covering Sierra Nevada obtained from Global SPEI Database (http://spei.csic.es/database.html).
 A severe drought event starts in the month when SPEI falls below the threshold of -1.28 (Páscoa and others 2017; Spinoni and others 2017).
 A drought event is considered only when SPEI values are below the threshold for at least two consecutive months.
 Several indicators were computed for each drought event: duration as the number of consecutive months with the SPEI lower than a certain threshold; severity of a drought event is the sum of the SPEI values (absolute values) during the duration of the drought event; the intensity and the Lowest SPEI refer to the mean and lowest value of SPEI respectively during the drought event.

-Greenness data
+Greenness data to assess ecosystem resilience